 Explore the world of acrylics while you learn to paint shape and form with little drawing.
 This technique emphasizes color, space and composition, value and texture, contrast and balance.
 The course also covers the principles of design, the medium, techniques, mood and meaning, and the elements of art.

-- 2 oz. tubes:
+- 2 oz. tubes of:

-- 3 primed/stretched canvas18 x 24" or 16x 20" (and can use canvas board, board or tempered masonite)
+- 3 primed/stretched canvases,18 x 24" or 16x 20" (and can use canvas board, board or tempered Masonite)

 - palette knife (plastic is best and lasts forever, cheaper, too)

 - palette - look for paper palettes sold in art supply stores or something flat.
 Some use a piece of cardboard and wrap Freezer paper around it each time they paint.
 Please stay away from tiny round areas to put paints in as they are for watercolors.

 - several large size plastic cups (to hold water for cleaning brushes)